CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“‘...they're gone for robbers and live outside, hiding in the woods beyond Archet, and out in the wilds north-way.
 It's like a bit of the bad old times tales tell of, I say.’”_ ***---&#65279;LotRVI***
 >

- - [CRF 1 (Oct 1996) - TURN SEQUENCE, Site Phase, On-Guard Cards](/original/rulings/crf-1/#on-guard-cards)<br>Some long- and permanent-events (like _Awaken Denizens_) can be revealed on-guard and effect multiple companies.
-These cards specify that they affect “each” or “all” sites of a certain type.

 ---

 {: .hazard .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }